Reactor™ - The manual

 Flag:[flag group name]/[flag color]/[flag number]:modifier1:modifier2:modifier3

-Value from Constant Set Tables (Const)
+Value from Settings Tables (Const)

 Reactor's constants are unchangeable values embedded in the configuration code, used for various purposes within the configuration.
 Unlike variables, constants can only be modified by altering the configuration.
 Settings Tables in Reactor are essentially tables of related constants.

-Const:[constant set name]/[row index]/[constant name (column)]/:Modifiers...
+Const:[constant set name]/[row index]/[constant name (column)]:Modifiers...

-Row Index can be set in different ways.
-It is an IOReferences itself, meaning that it can be a Variable, BehaviorConstant or any other reference.
-If this reference would include slashes (/) it needs to be wrapped in curly braces {}
+The Row Index can be set in different ways.
+It is a Parameter Reference, meaning it can be a Variable, BehaviorConstant, or any other reference.
+If the reference includes slashes (/), it must be wrapped in curly braces {}.

 Examples: